simonlaw101/tg_bot/cloud/README.md

 # Cloud

-It is a cloud service for file upload/download.
+It is a cloud service for file upload/download and pin message.

 ## How to use it